alexiaDorm/master-thesis/src/README.md

 Description data processing pipeline
 --------------------------------------------------------------

-1. Define cell types uasing gene expression data
+1. Define cell types using gene expression data
 2. Create BigWigs files of ATAC signal for each pseudo-bulk
 3. Compute the total number of reads per pseudo-bulk for normalization purpose
 4. Compute coverage by pseudo bulk to determine for which one we have sufficient cells